-On a continent blessed with an abundance of natural riches, we dig deep to ensure that Africa's people, its entrepreneurs and businesses are well placed to take full advantage.
+On a continent blessed with an abundance of natural riches, we dig deep to ensure that Africa’s people, entrepreneurs and businesses are well placed to take full advantage of opportunities.

-To do this we provide a broad spectrum of financial services, which include advisory, financing and risk management solutions to the natural resources industry in Africa.
-Our mining, metal, oil and gas franchises are the most established in the industry and are, thus, able to offer consistent product offerings and transactional banking solutions.
+We provide a broad spectrum of financial services, which include advisory, financing and risk management solutions to the natural resources industry in Africa.
+Our mining, metal, oil and gas franchises are the most established in the industry.
+This means they can offer consistent product offerings and transactional banking solutions.

 Thoughts from our leaders